Self-Dumping Hoppers: Everything You Need To Know [plus 7 ideal applications for them]

 The problem is that your shop might be small, with no room for a large hopper or even space for a forklift.

 Thankfully, there are self-dumping hoppers for you.
-The low profile hopper is designed to fit under work tables so it is accessible and saves space.
+The low-profile hopper is designed to fit under work tables so it is accessible and saves space.
+If you have a need that no type of hopper fits, you can even design a completely custom hopper to fit your unique need!

 Beyond that, it can be moved with a pallet jack so you don’t have to have space for a forklift in your shop.